smaccm/smaccm/fm-workbench/resolute/org.osate.resolute.help/src/reference/reference.md

 not have to be qualified by the Units type.

-The claim function expression is assumed to be a logical expression (`and`, `forall`, `or`, `exists`, implies (`=>`)) to represent a predicate.
-In the case of `and` and `forall`, all expression elements are executed and then the result is evaluated and returns true only if all claim functions return true.
-Executing all claim functions allows Resolute to inform the user of all failing claim functions rather than one at a time by not executing the remaining elements in the `and` or `forall` expression.
+The claim function expression is assumed to be a logical expression (`and`,  `or`, `andthen`,  `orelse`, implies (`=>`)) or quantified expressions (`forall`,`exists`) to represent a predicate.
+You can also and `let` expressions to compute local variables.

+In the case of `and`,  `or` and `forall`, all expression elements are executed and then the result is evaluated and returns true only if all claim functions return true.
+Executing all claim functions allows Resolute to inform the user of all failing claim functions rather than not executing the remaining claim function calls after a failing claim in the case of `and` and `forall` and after a successful claim in the case of `or`.

+`andthen` conditionally executes the second operand if the first one is true, i.e., the first operand acts as a precondition to the second one.
+This is useful when checking that a property exists (`has_property`) before retrieving it (`property`) as `property` throws an exception when the value is not found.

+`orelse` conditionally executes the second operand as an alternative if the first one is false.
+For example, this is useful when a predicate is evaluated in a compute function and if it returns false we want to provide an explanatory message using `fail`.

+`exists` will execute elements in the provided collection until one evaluates to true.
+Note that provided collections are not always in the order you expect, e.g., `subcomponents(c)` returns a collection that is ordered by component name, not the declaration order.

+`=>` only executes the second operand if the first one is true.
+Note, however that if the left operand is false the result of `=>` is true without execute the right operand.

 A Resolute annex library is declared directly in a package through the `annex` Resolute `{**` *\<library content\>* `**};` statement.
-Such a statement can be placed in a package by itself, combined with library declarations for other annexes, or combined with classifier declarations in the same package.
-A package cannot contain multiple Resolute annex library declarations; *i.e.*, each library must be placed in a separate package.
+Typically you want to place a Resolute library in a package by itself - separate from component declarations.

 Resolute assumes that there is a global name space for the names of claim functions and computational functions.
 Therefore, their names must be globally unique.
-They can be referenced in `prove` statements, other claim functions, or computational functions without qualification by a package name.
+Claim and computational functions can be referenced in `prove` statements, other claim functions, or computational functions without qualification by a package name.

+> You may have two claim functions with the same name in different packages.
+Resolute will not complain and will use the first one it encounters when resolving references.

 []{#application-claim-functions}